ServiceNow/BrowserGym/browsergym/webarena/README.md

  - option 1: follow the official [webarena README](https://github.com/web-arena-x/webarena/blob/main/environment_docker/README.md)
  - option 2: use our [unofficial setup scripts](https://github.com/gasse/webarena-setup/tree/main/webarena)

-We recommend **option 2** as it allows you to easily customize the ports of each webarena domain, and offers a reset functionality that allwos browsergym to trigger a full instance reset remotely.
+We recommend **option 2** as it allows you to easily customize the ports of each webarena domain, and offers a reset functionality that allows browsergym to trigger a full instance reset remotely.

 ## Setup